 I will never forget the words my counsellor first spoke…

 “It’s okay Tracey, you don’t have to say anything, let me tell you a little bit about counselling and what we can offer you.”

 Just listening to my counsellor’s voice was reassuring, she was calm and unfazed that I was not talking.
 In fact it was only ten minutes before I found I was talking to her, just normal everyday things at first, not about my abuse.
 She gave me time to get to know her she told me I was in control and that I didn’t need to rush.

-Can I tell you counsellors are not do-gooders they are professional people highly trained to help you understand your emotions, they put you back on the right track and never once judge you.
-If it wasn’t for my counselling I would still be blaming myself, I would still be eaten up with shame & guilt and I would never have thought I was good enough for anyone or anything.
+Can I tell you counsellors are not do-gooders, as I thought.
+They are professional people, highly trained to help you understand your emotions.
+They put you back on the right track and never once judge you.
+If it wasn’t for my counselling I would still be blaming myself.
+I would still be eaten up with shame & guilt and I would never have thought I was good enough for anyone or anything.